JustOnePG/JustinePonce.github.io/projects/Codebreaker.md

 labels:
   - GitHub
   - Wireshark
-summary: "An NSA Challenge to find a Hacker using various tools"
+summary: "An NSA challenge to find a Hacker using various tools.
+It consists of analyzing various websites and inspecting data logs for anything unusual."
 ---